In this post, we look at the differences I have noticed between the cruise lines Costa and MSC.

 - Many languages are spoken onboard.
 Entertainment and general announcements are done in multiple languages.

-- The food is primarily Italian although other types of food are available.
+- The food is primarily Italian or Mediterranean, although other types of food are available.

 I would describe MSC as an Italian cruise line, designed by Italians – but not for only Italian people